 Shipwreck Beach Amenities

 The beach has limited amenities.
 You can find public restrooms, showers, picnic tables, and a public parking lot.
 You can find them near the Grand Hyatt.

 If you're visiting Kauai soon, be sure to download your copy of one of our updated 2023 Kauai Visitor Guides.
 We've updated both travel guides with a lot of new great information for potential visitors (and those who've been a time or two as well).

 ~ Trusted by Millions of Hawaii Visitors Annually ~

 Family Activities at Shipwreck Beach

-Shipwreck Beach of Kauai, Hawaii, is a treasure trove of fun activities.
-The white sand, azure water, and serene ambiance make it a perfect spot to enjoy family.
+Shipwreck Beach is a treasure trove of fun activities.
+The white sand, azure water, and serene ambiance make it a perfect spot to enjoy with family.